 They say you are what you eat and that’s particularly true if you’re a salmon.
 Salmon's color depends on whether it’s wild or farmed.
-Wild salmon eat a lot of pink food like krill, shrimp, and other crustaceans that are rich in astaxanthin, a carotenoid pigment that gives the shellfish, and the salmon, their rosy hue.
+Wild salmon eat a lot of pink food like krill, shrimp, and other crustaceans that are rich in a pigment that gives the shellfish, and the salmon, their rosy hue.

-The food farmed salmon eat tends to be a lot less pink, so aqua-farmers sometimes supplement the feed with astaxanthin or even dye the fish pink.
+The food farmed salmon eat tends to be a lot less pink, so aqua-farmers sometimes supplement the feed with pigment or even dye the fish pink.
 If the salmon you’re buying has been artificially colored it will say so on the package.

 Guide to wild salmon

 Wild-caught Pacific salmon is at home in waters off the coast of Alaska, California, Oregon, Washington, and British Columbia in Canada and the river systems going into the ocean.
 Two species of Pacific salmon are found in Asia, mostly off the coast of Japan.